COVID-19-electronic-health-system/.github/CONTRIBUTING.md

 > __Note:__ If you find a __Closed__ issue that seems like it is the same thing that you are experiencing, __open a new issue__ and include a link to the closed issue in the body of your new one.

-__When you are creating a bug report__, please include as many details as possible and fill out required template.
+__When you are creating a bug report__, please include as many details as possible and fill out the required issue template.
 The information it asks for helps us resolve issues faster.
+Use the outline in the issue template to explain the problem and include additional details for maintainers.

 ### Suggesting Features / Enhancements

 ### Contributing Code